 #2 Have your viewing at a time when you are most likely to be at home

-For example, if, like our Property Conveyancing Solicitors, you are available at work from 8:30am to 5:30pm, Monday to Friday, you may decide to go and view the property at 7pm in an evening, or over the weekend.
-This will help you to gain a better understanding of what the natural light might be like in your new home, the aesthetic look of the property at that time, and it may help to know what the traffic and parking in the area may be like around that time (as well as knowing more about whether your new potential neighbours may just be a little bit too noisy).
+For example, if, like our Property Conveyancing Solicitors, you are at work from 8:30am until at least 6:00pm, Monday to Friday, you may decide to go and view the property at 7pm in the evening, or over the weekend.
+This will help you to gain a better understanding of what the natural lighting might be like in your new home, and allow you to see what the traffic and parking in the area may be like around that time (as well as knowing more about whether your potential new neighbours may just be a little bit too noisy).

 #3 Prepare a list of questions to ask the sellers (or the Estate Agents)

-When you are looking around a property, much like with any important time in your life, all the questions that you need to ask can just leave your head.
-To avoid this happening, our Property Conveyancing Solicitors would suggest making a quick list of all the questions that you might want to ask the sellers.
+When you are looking around a property, much like with any important time in your life, the important questions that you need to ask can just slip your mind.
+To avoid this, our Property Conveyancing Solicitors would suggest making a quick list of all the questions that you might want to ask the sellers.
 When you arrive, some of them may answer themselves (is there a parking space with the property?
-Well yes, we parked our car there – check that off your list) but it can’t do any harm to have the questions ready.
+Well, yes, we parked our car there – check that off your list), but it can’t do any harm to have the questions ready.

 1. How old is the boiler, when was it last serviced and what does it work on? (i.e. combi boiler, just gas, etc)

 2. When were the windows replaced, and have you had any issues with them?

 3. How much does it generally cost to run the house?

 4. What is the EPC rating like?